Jnani-Smart/Clippy/docs/USER_GUIDE.md

 2. Go to the "Shortcuts" tab
 3. Click the shortcut field to record a new keyboard shortcut

-### Exporting and Importing Clipboard History

-To backup or transfer your clipboard history:
+### Data Management

+Clippy provides robust data management features:

-1. Click the export button (↑) in the Clippy window
+1. Click the gear icon to access Settings
+2. Navigate to the "Data Management" tab
-2. Choose a location to save your clipboard history
+3. Use the Export button to save your clipboard history as a JSON file
-3. To import, click the import button (↓) and select a previously exported file
+4. Use the Import button to restore a previously exported history

 ### Clearing History